nateKlaux/Naviga.Docs/CSR_Guide/csr-guide_vacation_transfer.md

 ## Temporary Vacation Transfer

-This feature allows you to transfer a subscriber's subscription delivery to a different, temporary delivery address.
+This feature allows you to temporarily change a subscription's delivery address.

 ### Navigation

 You can find this feature under the **stop tab**.
-To navigate to this tab, perform a [subscription search](www.subsearch.com), and then select the **Stop** tab.
+To navigate here, perform a [subscription search](www.subsearch.com), and then select the **stop** tab.

 (GIF OF PROCESS)

-### Things to Know
+### Reference

-When creating a vacation transfer, there are some things to be aware of.
+Here are some helpful pointers when creating or updating vacation transfers.

+- Transfers cannot overlap with other stops.
 - You can edit or cancel existing transfers in the **scheduled stops/starts** grid.
-- Transfers cannot overlap with other permanent stops or temporary pauses.
+- If a vacation transfer has already been created, you can only update the dates (and not the address).
+To update the address, cancel the initial vacation transfer and start anew.
+- If the temporary delivery address is within a delivery route, a carrier will deliver the subscription per usual.
+Otherwise, the subscription will ship via mail, which might lead to a later delivery.
 - Transfers must comply with the **vacation cut-off times** table.
-- If the temporary delivery address is within the delivery route, a carrier will deliver the subscription.
-Otherwise, the subscription will ship via mail.

     > For example, `Sun for Mon | 07:00 PM Sun` translates to `For a Monday transfer, the cutoff must occur by 7:00 PM Sunday`.

 ### Create a vacation transfer